-We have designed this ground-breaking new NPQ to help you develop the knowledge and expertise to lead teacher development at your school.
+We've designed this new, fully-funded NPQ to help you develop the knowledge and expertise to lead teacher development at your school.

 Benefits for you